IcyFermion/UWO_cs2211a_1/README.md

 Hello Kynna & Persyao,

+I have created two C files here for cs2211a's second assignment.
+The first file is for Kynna Kee and the second for Yujia Yao

+I have created two C files here for cs2211a's third assignment.
+The first file is for Kynna Kee and the second for Yujia Yao

-I will create two C files here for cs2211a's first assignment.
-The first file is for Kynna Kee and the second for Persyao(wechat name)
+I have created two C files here for cs2211a's fourth assignment.
+The first file is for Kynna Kee and the second for Yujia Yao

-I would put the two solutions on here at Tuesday's afternoon, so don't worry about the deadline too much.

-You can asked me whatever questions based on the codes.
-Feel free to email me at @estelle_wong@outlook.com

-Sincerely, Estelle
+Sincerely,
+Cheater